dbohlender/canfar.github.io/docs/cli.md

 ### List virtual machine images

 A VM image is normally only accessible to members of its tenant.
 However, there are a number of public images that are provided as a base upon which all users may build more complicated VMs.
-To list the images (both public and private) accessible to members of the currently-selected tenant:
+To list the images (both public and private) accessible to members of the current tenant:

 {% highlight bash %}
-$ glance image-list
+glance image-list
 +--------------------------------------+-----------------------------------+-------------+------------------+-------------+--------+
 | ID                                   | Name                              | Disk Format | Container Format | Size        | Status |
 +--------------------------------------+-----------------------------------+-------------+------------------+-------------+--------+